 4. Ensure a Smooth Continued Collaboration

 1. Choosing the Wrong Outsourcing Model

 What do most companies that report less-than-satisfactory results with their outsourcing experience have in common?
-A mismatch between their business objectives and the development model they bet on.
+A mismatch between their business objectives and the software development outsourcing model they bet on.

 Onshoring works best for businesses that are looking for a near-perfect cultural fit with no language barriers and want to keep their entire operation under the same regulatory framework.
 The tradeoff is only a relatively modest reduction in costs — if at all — and a limited talent pool.

 Nearshoring has the best of both worlds: geographical and cultural proximity, on the one hand, and a diverse offering of highly skilled (and reasonably priced) developers, on the other.
 That makes this model ideal for both long- and short-term outsourcing.
-It’s also uniquely well-suited for staff augmentation and other projects that require close collaboration and direct communication between the in-house and remote software development teams.
+This software development outsourcing model is also uniquely well-suited for staff augmentation and other projects that require close collaboration and direct communication between the in-house and remote software development teams.

 2. Working with the Wrong Partner

 How do you make sure that your IT outsourcing services vendor is a good fit?
 Here are some pointers:

 - Ask the right questions (see which ones here).